esbmc/esbmc/README.md

 #### FreeBSD

-ESBMC should compile just fine in FreeBSD as long as the 32-bits libraries were enabled
+ESBMC should compile just fine in FreeBSD as long as the 32-bit libraries are enabled

 ```sh
 pkg install git cmake python3 z3 bison flex boost-all